Prospective Students

 Students must have completed a bachelor's degree with a liberal arts background (recommended) from a regionally accredited institution.
 Applicants who are in the last phase of degree completion are eligible to apply.

-• Applicants must pay the application fee, and submit an application via Cal State Apply.
+• Applicants must pay a $70 application fee, and submit an application via Cal State Apply.
 Official transcripts must also be submitted to the University Admissions office.
 Applicants will not need to submit transcripts for any coursework taken or degrees obtained at CSUDH.
 However, all applicants must submit official transcripts reflecting any and all coursework that was not taken at CSUDH.

 • The preferred minimum GPA for our program is 2.75 in the most recent 60 units (or last 90 quarter units) of coursework.
 Cumulative GPA is also acceptable.
 Applicants with a GPA below 2.75 may be considered based on their meeting other criteria.
 These applicants should include an explanation for their GPA in their personal statement.
 Graduate Record Exam (GRE) scores are strongly recommended if student’s GPA is below 3.0.